Trinity Fellowship offering free child care for families working in the medical field

 “We’re really honored.
 We’ve met a lot of families that weren’t sure what they were going to do.
 As we get to know these families, we’re honored,” said Proffitt.

-For more information on how families in the medical field can sign their children up, click here: https://tfc.org/
+For more information on how families in the medical field can sign their children up, click here.